wlawt/clipit/README.md

 The screen recording is handled by a python script, [`clip.py`](https://github.com/wlawt/clipit/blob/master/clip.py), which uses
 OpenCV and listens for a keypress to start/stop the recording.
 For my use, this is set as F4 and F8 to start and stop the recording, respectively.
+Addition:
+Microphone support is enabled when you hit F4 and will stop recording audio input when F8 is pressed.
+Ffmpeg is used to stitch together the audio and video clip.

 _This is editable in the [`clip.py`](https://github.com/wlawt/clipit/blob/master/clip.py) file, found in the root of the project._